gcube-team/gcube-releases/README.md

 --------

 This repository contains the source code of gCube releases.
-To get the code of a given release, you can simply switch to the corresponding tag in the repository.
+Simply switch to the tag corresponding to the wanted release to download the code.
 Release notes are available in the [Releases page](https://github.com/gcube-system/gcube-releases/releases).

+Artefacts generated in the CI process ([Integration Infrastructure](https://wiki.gcube-system.org/gcube/Integration_Infrastructure)) are published on the gCube [Development](http://maven.research-infrastructures.eu/nexus/content/repositories/gcube-snapshots/), [Staging](http://maven.research-infrastructures.eu/nexus/content/repositories/gcube-staging/) and [Releasees](http://maven.research-infrastructures.eu/nexus/content/repositories/gcube-releases/) Maven repositories.
+Further information to gCube build, testing and release processes can be found in the project [Wiki](https://wiki.gcube-system.org/gcube/Software_Integration_and_Distribution:_Overview)

 Binary packages can be downloaded in the gCube website download section: https://www.gcube-system.org/download